smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/manipulation-commands.md

     these messages:

 5. Allow the Operator Replay script step to execute that will cause the new job to be submitted.
-Let\'s assume this will be at step \# 140.
+Let's assume this will be at step \# 140.

 6. The next step (assume step \# 150) of the Operator Replay script is assumed to handle the view of the menu screen from which the job